Cfee2000/ServiceNowTwilioStudioIntegration/README.md

 2. Twilio Studio Flows - the scripts in step #1 call Twilio Studio Flow Execution API, and the flows here provide the functionality to facilitate 2-way communications over SMS and/or Voice
 3. Twilio Functions - these functions provide web service calls to ServiceNow to perform CRUD operations against an Incident record as it's being worked by an assigned ServiceNow Agent.

-# Complementary Twilio Blog Post
+# Corresponding Twilio Blog - Jumpstart and LevelUp your ServiceNow Incident Management Solution with Twilio

 There is a pending blog post that walks through a full POC development using the solution provided in this repository.
 I will link to that blog once it's posted.
 The Blog Post reference will help you understand how to setup steps #1 and #2 above.
 The rest of this readme will be for streamlining step #3, such that you can leverage the Twilio CLI for local debugging and deploying to Twilio Serverless.